IBM/kif/docs/tutorial.md

 === "Python"

     ```py
-    # (1) Get the breeds of all fictional dogs:
+    # (1) Get the "breeds" of all "fictional dogs":
     it = kb.filter_v(subject=(wd.a/wd.fictional_or_mythical_analog_of)(wd.dog),
         property=wd.animal_breed)
     for value in it:
         print(value)

-    # (2) Get the subject and value of instance-of statements such that
+    # (2) Get the subject and value of "instance of" statements such that
     #     the subject has the Portuguese label "laranja":
     it = kb.filter_sv(subject=wd.label(Text("laranja", "pt")),
         property=wd.instance_of)